Former National Stadium, Singapore: Planning

 A state-owned lottery company, Singapore Pools, was set up in 1968 to raise funds for the stadium.
 Proceeds from the Singapore Sweep and TOTO were used to pay a substantial part of the construction bill.
 Between 1968 and 1976, the company contributed S$14.5 million towards the project.
 Singapore Pools also helped the stadium repay a government loan of $7.8 million meant as start-up money for a stadium management corporation.
-Following the completion of the National Stadium, Singapore Pools remained a major sponsor of stadium, as well as the National Day Parade.
+Following the completion of the National Stadium, Singapore Pools remained a major sponsor of the stadium, as well as the National Day Parade.

 Construction

-On 7 December 1966, in the year that Singapore celebrated its first National Day, Othman drove the first pile into the ground.
-For the next three and a half years, piling was done to lay the foundations.
-Work had to be delayed due to bad weather for about a month.
+Construction of the stadium began in December 1966, and the groundbreaking ceremony was officiated by then-Minister of Social Affairs Othman Wok.
+The foundations were completed by February 1970, and the stadium's foundation stone was laid on 23 February.
 By the end of 1970, the stadium was three-quarters completed and was starting to take its definitive shape.
-Thirty-six steps, each 76 m wide, formed an impressive entrance; and a cauldron was built within the stadium to carry a flame that would burn on special events and on the opening of the stadium.
+Thirty-six steps, each 76 m wide, formed an impressive entrance; and a cauldron was built within the stadium to carry a flame that would burn at special events and at the opening of the stadium.
 By the end of June 1973 when the stadium was completed, 300,000 bags of cement, 3,000,000 bricks and 4,500 tons of steel and timber had been used.
 The new stadium was opened to the public for the first time on 19 July 1973.